- About WIYN

 - Internal Use

-The WIYN Observatory supports the current and future research and education needs of its scientists by operating and maintaining the WIYN facilities at a superb level of performance, and by developing opportunities to enable frontier astrophysical research.For current status of instrumentation and potential operational impact please see the WIYN Operational Status page.
+The WIYN Observatory supports the current and future research and education needs of its scientists by operating and maintaining the WIYN facilities at a superb level of performance, and by developing opportunities to enable frontier astrophysical research.NOTICE!
+As of March 20, KPNO science operations are suspended for a minimum of two weeks.

 - Observing at WIYN